 PubMed Central (National Institutes of Health)

 Lettuce is divided into five divisions based on the shape of the head or the type of leaf.
 Each lettuce variety has its own flavour and texture, and producing a variety of lettuce varieties will be a certain method to get people interested in eating a healthy diet.
-Before starting Growing lettuce in containers you should take a clear knowledge of all varieties of lettuce.
+Before starting Growing lettuce in containers, you should know all varieties of lettuce.

 1. Summer Crisp Lettuce

-Summer Crisp is a big lettuce variety with superb flavour that falls somewhere between Crisphead and Looseleaf lettuce varieties.
-It features thick, crisp outer leaves that can be plucked loosely until the head forms, and a sweet, juicy, and somewhat nutty heart.
+Summer Crisp is a big lettuce variety with superb flavour that falls between Crisphead and Looseleaf lettuce varieties.
+It features thick, crisp outer leaves that can be plucked loosely until the head forms and a sweet, juicy, and somewhat nutty heart.